Jaquiski Tartt: 2018

 On April 27, 2018, Tartt signed a two-year, $13 million contract extension with the 49ers through the 2020 season.
 He started eight games while dealing with a shoulder injury throughout the year.
 He was placed on injured reserve on December 21, 2018.
-He finished the season with 42 tackles, two passes defensed, and one interception.
+He finished the season with 42 total tackles (32 solo), two passes defensed, and one interception.

 2019

-In Week 10 against the Seattle Seahawks on Monday Night Football, Tartt forced a fumble on rookie wide receiver DK Metcalf which he recovered in the 27–24 overtime loss.
+In Week 10 against the Seahawks on Monday Night Football, Tartt forced a fumble on rookie wide receiver DK Metcalf which he recovered in the 27–24 overtime loss.
+In the 2019 season, he appeared in and started 12 games.
+He finished with 48 total tackles (34 solo), one interception, two passes defended, and one forced fumble.
 In Super Bowl LIV against the Kansas City Chiefs, Tartt recorded a sack on Patrick Mahomes during the 31–20 loss.

 2020

-In Week 1 against the Arizona Cardinals, Tartt recorded his first interception of the season off a pass thrown by Kyler Murray during the 24–20 loss.
+In Week 1 against the Cardinals, Tartt recorded his first interception of the season off a pass thrown by Kyler Murray during the 24–20 loss.
 He suffered turf toe in Week 9 and was placed on injured reserve on November 11, 2020.

 2021

 Tartt re-signed with the 49ers on a one-year contract on March 22, 2021.
 He was placed on injured reserve on October 30, 2021.
 He was activated on November 20.
+In the 2021 season, Tartt appeared in and started 14 games.
+He finished with 66 total tackles (42 solo) and one pass defended.

-Against the Los Angeles Rams in the NFC Championship Game, Tartt had six tackles, but dropped a critical interception in the fourth quarter in the 20-17 loss.
+Against the Los Angeles Rams in the NFC Championship, Tartt had six tackles, but he dropped a critical would-be interception in the fourth quarter in the 20-17 loss.

 Philadelphia Eagles

-Tartt agreed to terms with the Philadelphia Eagles on a one-year contract on June 17, 2022.
+Tartt agreed to terms with the Eagles on a one-year contract on June 17, 2022.
 He was released on August 30.